 Case Manufacturer

 The VIUD's case is the largest portion of its manufacturing cost comprising 50-80% of its total.
 I've already sourced a bunch of machine shops for the case production and choose the cheapest one.
 At least the cheapest one that was able to make the case and not screw up royally.
 There was one, unmentionable, shop that failed miserably but did offer much lower prices.
 Perhaps another search and production test will reveal a shop with a lower price but still good quality production.
+To make a long story short, I found a few dozen potential shops and ordered VIUD case samples from four of them for evaluation purposes.
+All four shops had lower prices than my previous manufacturer and 3 of the 4 managed to supply cases with pretty decent qualities as seen in the below pictures:

 Case Manufacturer A